Systems of one-dimensional random walks in a common random environment

 \end{section}

 \begin{section}{Uniform Quenched Large Deviations} In this Section, we will make the following assumption \begin{asm} $E_P [\rho_0^s] = 1$ for some $s>1$. \end{asm}

-Quenched and annealed large deviation principles for a single RWRE are known in the setting we are considering.
+Quenched and averaged large deviation principles for a single RWRE are known in the setting we are considering.
 For speedup (that is, when $X_n \approx nv $ with $v>\vp$), both $\P(X_n > nv)$ and $P_\w(X_n > nv)$ decay exponentially fast \cite{cgzLDP} (although with different constants in the exponent).
-However, for slowdown (that is, when $X_n \approx nv$ with $v<\vp$) the annealed and quenched probabilities both decay sub-exponentially.
-In fact the annealed rate of decay is roughly $n^{1-s}$ and the quenched rate of decay is roughly $e^{-n^{1-1/s}}$.
+However, for slowdown (that is, when $X_n \approx nv$ with $v<\vp$) the averaged and quenched probabilities both decay sub-exponentially.
+In fact the averaged rate of decay is roughly $n^{1-s}$ and the quenched rate of decay is roughly $e^{-n^{1-1/s}}$.
 Precise statements (see \cite{dpzTE,gzQSubexp}) are, if $E_P[ \rho_0^s ] = 1$ for some $s>1$ then for any $v<\vp$

 and for any $\d>0$

 A uniform analog (in the form of Proposition \ref{UQLDPslow}) of the first statement in \eqref{qsubexp} can be shown to hold quite easily.
 Indeed,

 The proof of the quenched large deviation lower bounds in \cite{gzQSubexp} can then be repeated for the (deterministically) shifted environment $\theta^{Bn}\w$.